zer0Kerbal/PiratesoftheKeribbean/docs/ManualInstallation.md

 [Home](./index.md)

-This part addon contains over one hundred and twenty (120) parts and twenty (20) unique IVA's, all with rusty aesthetics.
+This part addon contains twenty (20) parts and three (3) unique IVA's, all with pirate aesthetics.
 For Kerbal Space Program.

 ## Installation Instructions